The Copyright Agency’s Fellowship for Non-Fiction Writing will support an Australian author to create a significant new work of literary non-fiction.

 The project should span up to 12 months.
 A project of one or two months is not regarded as a substantial Fellowship activity.

 Applications will be accepted for the following literary genres:

 - criticism and review

 - other genres which contribute to the national discussion/polemic.

-To be eligible to apply, the author must have a publishing contract in place or a letter of intent to publish from the publisher.
+To be eligible to apply, the author must have a publishing contract in place or a letter of intent to publish from an Australian-based publisher.
 (This should not be a letter of support.)
 This Fellowship will not replace any advance offered under the usual terms of a publishing contract.

-For more information, including eligibility criteria and how to apply, can be found on the Copyright Agency’s website.
+Find out more about eligibility and how to apply on the Copyright Council’s website.